debo19/Assignment1_Blockchain/README.md

 * This assignment focuses on implementing the consensus algorithm - __Delegated Proof of Stake__.

 ## Delegated Proof of Stake (DPoS) algorithm
-DPoS is a reliable, robust, scalable and efficient consensus algorithm in Blockchain technology.
-It is an innovation over standard Proof of Stake (PoS).
-In DPoS, each node that has a stake in the system can delegate the validation of a transaction to other nodes by voting.
+A trustworthy, strong, scalable, and effective consensus method for blockchain technology is DPoS.
+It is an improvement above the common Proof of Stake (PoS).
+In DPoS, each node with a stake in the system has the ability to vote to assign other nodes the responsibility of validating transactions.

 Here, in DPoS ,user's vote weight is proportional to their stake rather than block mining being tied to the stakeholders' total tokens.